StynH/NovaBASICv2/README.md

 ENDFOR
 ```

-Example of Sieve of Eratosthenes in NovaBasic.
+Example of Sieve of Eratosthenes in NovaBASIC.
 ```
 FUNC sieveOfEratosthenes(limit)
     LET prime = NEW [limit + 1]